 Anti-violence standards at their peak (“Super Friends”)

 The chief example is the long-running “Super Friends” series.
-Despite a galaxy of heroes and villains famous for titanic showdowns, in “Super Friends” the heroes couldn’t so much as punch Lex Luthor or Solomon Grundy, or vice-versa.
+Despite the famous DC Comics galaxy of heroes and villains famous for titanic showdowns, in “Super Friends” the heroes couldn’t so much as punch Lex Luthor or Solomon Grundy, or vice-versa.
 Instead, things would be thrown at foes; also, various freeze guns, stun rays, etc. would be used to incapacitate each other.
 Non-combative or more creative use of superpowers also would be employed.